 - To use the leftover chickpea pulp: There’s no need to waste this.
 It can be added to veggie burgers, meatballs, or falafels, etc. Just make sure to cook it and not eat it raw!
 You could also mix a little with the ‘milk’ mixture for slightly firmer chickpea tofu.
 I actually once forgot straining the mixture and the resulting tofu was pretty firm, however, the texture wasn’t as smooth.

-- For firmer chickpea flour tofu: You can slightly reduce the amount of water used (by around 1/4-1/2 cup) and cook for the same amount of time.
+- For firmer chickpea flour tofu: You can slightly reduce the amount of water used (by around 1/2 cup) and cook for the same amount of time.
 The yield will be less, but it will be firmer.
 For even firmer tofu (perfect for pan-frying) I recommend adding 1 tsp of agar powder to the mixture.

 - Notes on the flour used: Different types of chickpea flour are milled differently and will require different amounts of water for the same firm set.
 For example, besan/gram flour is normally finer milled than chickpea flour and requires slightly less water.
 Feel free to experiment.